-- Each Transitioning nurse is supported by at least one experienced registered nurse, who is thier Clinical and Professional Mentor for the duration of the program (see the APNA TPPP Program Poster Overview at the end of the page for more detail)
+- Each Transitioning Nurse is supported by at least one experienced registered nurse, who is their Clinical and Professional Mentor for the duration of the program (see the TPPP Overview Poster at the end of the page for more detail)

 - Workplace and